 There are many ways to remain in the know.
 Check communications from agencies, like the CFPB newsroom and FTC press releases, or read blogs from compliance or law firms that specialize in advertising and regulatory issues such as the PerformLine blog, All About Advertising Law and the CFPB Monitor.

 You can also learn a lot from your competitors’ missteps by reviewing the wealth of information contained in the CFPB Consumer Complaint Database.
-By doing this, you take proactive steps to avoid making the same mistakes while maintaining focus on customer loyalty.
+By doing this, you are taking the proactive steps to avoid making the same mistakes while maintaining focus on customer loyalty.

 As the number of marketing channels continues to grow, brands are heavily leveraging technology to reach consumers in a more automated, scalable way.
 As this marketing revolution continues to explode, compliance needs to become front and center in this conversation.